Sunday, 1 June 2014

 Doha - Qatar

-As I mentioned above that during my last visit to Gujranwala in March, 2011, I could not find the birthplace of Maharaja Ranjit Singh.
-So it was on my agenda to visit this city again and find the haveli of Ranjit Singh.
-The opportunity came after four years and during my last vacation, I was again in Gujranwala on August 12, 2015.
-This time I knew the exact location of the haveli and after passing through the narrow and crowded streets of the old town found myself in front of the haveli.
-Straight streets of the old town show the good planning of the Sikh government.
-For reference you may ask the way to old Sabzi Mandi (vegetable market).
+As I mentioned above, during my last visit to Gujranwala in March 2011, I could not find the birthplace of Maharaja Ranjit Singh.
+So it remained on my agenda to visit the city again and locate the haveli of Ranjit Singh.
+The opportunity came after four years, and I was back in Gujranwala on August 12, 2015.
+This time, I knew the exact location of the haveli, and after passing through the narrow and crowded streets of the old town, I found myself standing in front of it.
+The straight layout of the streets in the old town reflects the good planning of the Sikh government.
+For reference, you may ask for directions to the old Sabzi Mandi (vegetable market).

-The whole area is a crowded place and cars cannot enter in most of the streets.
-The scene in front of the haveli is even more chaotic as once empty ground is occupied by makeshift shops.
-Even the facade of the building is partially hidden behind newly constructed shops.
-A narrow stairs way, about ten steps in number, on the left side, lead to the main entrance of the building.
+The entire area is very crowded, and cars cannot enter most of the streets.
+The scene in front of the haveli is even more chaotic, as an area that was once an open ground is now occupied by makeshift shops.
+Even the facade of the building is partially hidden behind newly constructed structures.
+A narrow staircase, about ten steps high, on the left side, leads to the main entrance of the building.

 Facade of the haveli of Maharaja Ranjit Singh.
 (12.08.2015.)